go-faster/jx/README.md

   - Better validation on decoding
   - Support BigFloat and BigInt
   - Support equivalence check, like `eq(1.0, 1) == true`
+- [ ] Add non-callback decoding of objects

 # Non-goals
 * Code generation for decoding or encoding